freedomofpress/securedrop/docs/development/qubes_staging.rst

 Overview
 --------

-We're going to create two new standalone (HVM) Qubes VMs:
+We're going to create four new standalone (HVM) Qubes VMs:

+- a development VM for working on SecureDrop code
+- a base VM for cloning reusable staging VMs
 - a base VM for the *SecureDrop Application Server*
 - a base VM for the *SecureDrop Monitor Server*

-Along the way we'll be creating an Ubuntu Trusty VM, which we'll be using as a starting point for the application and monitoring base VMs.

-We'll also be creating ``sd-dev``, a standalone Qube based on Debian 9, where we'll building and deploying the SecureDrop code, and where server and client development can happen.
+The development VM, ``sd-dev``, will be based on Debian 9.
+All the other VMs will be based on Ubuntu Trusty.

 Create ``sd-dev``
 ---------------